It’s almost eerie, how empty the streets are these days in the downtown homeless corridor.

 “I can’t count how many times,” said Linda Lera-Randle El, director of the Straight from the Streets homeless outreach program.
 “I’m baffled by what they think is going to be accomplished” by moving people out again.

-But this time will be different, Schofield said, mainly because members of the alliance won't let the corridor regress.
+But this time will be different, mainly because members of the alliance won’t let the corridor regress, Schofield said.

 “Our commitment is not done,” he said.
 “We all need to continue working on this problem.”